-A proof of concept builds on a feasibility study, and involves undertaking a set of activities to produce a working prototype or demonstration of an innovative solution to a challenge.
+To be eligible, your project must build on your feasibility study and involve producing a working prototype or demonstration of your innovative solution to a challenge.

-Eligible activities must directly relate to the project and can include work to determine:
+Eligible activities must directly relate to your project and can include:

-- the nature, functionality and capabilities of the innovative solution; - differentiation of the innovative solution from any similar existing products or services; and - performance of the innovative solution in the relevant operational environment(s).
+- determining the nature, functionality and capabilities of your solution - differentiating your solution from any similar existing products or services - testing the performance of your solution in relevant operational environment(s) - commercialisation of your solution, including any products or services.